 Most Illinois tax professionals can tell at a glance whether a small business is at risk for an Illinois sales tax audit.
 Here are some of the reasons.

 The State of Illinois provides an indication of how it selects businesses returns for audit on it’s website (at random, by referral, by nature of business, by past audit history, and by tax issue).
-While I don’t doubt that the State selects businesses for audit under each of the categories listed, based on a lot of experience in assisting businesses through audits and their repercussions, like many tax attorneys, I have my own lists of ways in which I believe the State selects returns for audit.
-I propose that State of Illinois business returns are most commonly selected for audit for one of the following three reason:
+While I don’t doubt that the State provides accurate information on its website and that it thereby selects businesses for audit under each of the categories listed, based on a lot of experience in assisting businesses through audits and their repercussions, I have my own (supplemental) list of ways in which I believe the State selects returns for audit.
+I propose that State of Illinois business returns are very commonly selected for audit for one of the following three reason:

-1. The tax return does not make sense in for the type of business operated or the location from which the business operates.
+1. The tax return does not make sense.
+This failure to make sense can be an overall judgment, or can be specific to the type of business operated or the location from which the business operates.

-2. The figures in some tax returns filed by the business do not agree with other tax returns filed by the same business for the same year and on the same subject.
+2. The figures on some tax returns filed by the business do not agree with the figures on other tax returns filed by the same business for the same period and covering the same subject.

 Regarding business whose tax returns do not make sense for the type of business or the area in which they operate, businesses of the same type tend to produce similar financial statements.
 As a result, businesses such as retail sales companies, restaurants, automobile or equipment sales companies and other entities, may all be expected to have financial statements that are similar to other businesses of the same type, generally surprisingly similar.